-Social security contributions - Both the employer and the employee must contribute to social security, with the rate depending on the risk category of the job.
-The general rates are 19.5%-25% for the employer and 14% for the employee.
+Social security contributions - Both the employer and the employee must contribute to social security.
+The general rates are 20,5% for the employer and 14% for the employee.

 Employers and employees also must contribute to the Unemployment Benefit Plan at rates of 2% and 1%, respectively, based on the gross salary of the employee (subject to the maximum base applicable for the social security premium calculations).

 Stamp duty - Stamp duty applies at rates ranging from 0.189% to 0.948%, depending on the type of document.

 Transfer tax - The registration of a transfer of a real estate is subject to real estate transfer tax calculated as 4% of the acquistion/transfer value, which is split equally between the buyer and the seller.